andrewabest/andrewbestdotcom/content/posts/please-sir-can-i-have-some-auth.md

 Before attempting to query the API I knew I was going to need to create an Azure Active Directory App Registration for my app to authenticate against - this is analogous to a [Client](https://tools.ietf.org/html/rfc6749#section-1.1) Registration in OAuth parlance.

-(This is a trend that permeates Microsoft and Azure - calling well-known things by different names)
+(This is a trend that permeates Microsoft and Azure - referring to well-known things by different names)

 In the App Registration I configured the appropriate `Authentication` properties to allow my Angular app to authenticate against it - redirect URLs and the like, I won't go into detail as these are straight-forward, and were not the source of my headaches.